 Since 1867 this church has had many qualified and brilliant leaders who were both preachers and pastors, builders of membership, stately churches and organizers of Christian organizations, ministers like T. L. Jordan, who served as moderator and secretary of the General Missionary Baptist Association of Mississippi, moderator and corresponding secretary of United Baptist Convention of the State and organized the first Sunday School Convention of the state and was its president for ten years.
 Rev. J. F. Boulden organized the Mount Olivet Association in 1869 and later the General Baptist Association of Mississippi, served as a representative in the Lower House of Representative in the state of Mississippi, founded the Republication Party in Northeast Mississippi, and spear-headed the effort to make Hiram Reveals the first black elected to the Senate.

 From 1833 through 2019, the pulpit of our church has been filled respectively by the following ministers, other than those already mentioned: Reverends M. Rice, H.W.
-Bownes, A. C. Skinner, Boyd, S. M. Dukes, C. T. Stamps, A. Bell, James Mitchell, E. J. Echols, Tutt, Goss, G. H. Cliffin, Howard, W. H. Davidson, R. D. Holloway, S. T. Cunningham, G. W. Reese, S. A. Henderson, Marcell Kellar, Truitt Evans, Creed Buck, W. J. Wyne, Jr., Robert Cain, Sr., and Tony A. Montgomery, Sr. Currently, associate ministers Reverend Andre' Hunt, Sr., and Reverend Germain McConnell provides leadership and teaching.
+Bownes, A. C. Skinner, Boyd, S. M. Dukes, C. T. Stamps, A. Bell, James Mitchell, E. J. Echols, Tutt, Goss, G. H. Cliffin, Howard, W. H. Davidson, R. D. Holloway, S. T. Cunningham, G. W. Reese, S. A. Henderson, Marcell Kellar, Truitt Evans, Creed Buck, W. J. Wyne, Jr., Robert Cain, Sr., and Tony A. Montgomery, Sr. Currently, associate minister Reverend Andre' J. Hunt, Sr. provides leadership and teaching to our members.

 As we move forward in the Third Millennium, guided by God’s vision to Manifest God’s power by meeting the spiritual and physical needs of God’s people through preaching, teaching, witnessing, and serving, we do so with a great sense of purpose and the hope of pleasing and glorifying God in all that we do.
 History is not enough for Missionary Union, we seek to continue the legacy of generations gone on before us and to leave a legacy for future generations.